bcookesley/CI_pp1_country-walks/README.md

 <br>

+## Performance

+Google Lighthouse in Chrome Developed tools was used to test the performance of the website.

 ## Testing User Stories

 1. As a first time user, I want to know what Country Walks is about.